jstolc/hello-world/README.md

 1. Run "hello-world-deploy.sh"
 ```
-    $ cd hello-world
+    $ cd ~/hello-world
-    $ sh hello-world-deploy.sh
+    $ sudo sh hello-world-deploy.sh
 ```
 After this step, there is no further interaction required.
 Your app is being deployed and will start automatically.
-Depending on your system's performance and the speed of your internet connection, it should take approximately one minute for the web app to become accessible via http://localhost/hello.
+Depending on your system's performance and the speed of your internet connection, it should take approximately one minute for the web app to become accessible via `http://[hostname]/hello`.

 ### Development

-For the purpose of development environment, simply the same instance of CentOS was utilized.
+For the purpose of the development environment, simply the same instance of CentOS was utilized.

 Source files described:

-  * `src/main/java/jstolc/HelloWorldServlet.java` - code responsible for providing a "hello world!" response
+  * `src/main/java/jstolc/HelloWorldServlet.java` - code responsible for a "hello world!" response
   * `src/main/webapp/WEB-INF/web.xml` - webapp configuration for Tomcat
   * `Dockerfile` - container build template
   * `hello-world-deploy.sh` - simple bash script to batch-install docker, build and run the container